Samsung/Castanets/README.md

-# How to build & run distributed-chrome
+# How to build & run castanets

 ### Install depot_tools